 Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion 2011).
 CAR 3 As verified by DNV, the financial analysis spreadsheet provided by project participant does not match with the NPV calculations summarised in the PDD.
 Project participant is requested to correct the PDD and excel spreadsheet.
 B.3.1 B.3.2 B.3.3 The tables of PDD and the excel spreadsheet were corrected.
 Ok.
 DNV checked the revised financial analysis spreadsheet and confirmed that NPV value is correctly calculated.
 Therefore, this CAR is closed.
-CL 1 Project participant is requested to revise the GPS coordinates mentioned in section A.4.1.1 of the PDD.
-In addition, project participant is requested to explain the different municipalities mentioned in section A.4.1.3 and A.4.1.4.
-A.1.1 The information about municipalities was corrected in the section A.4.1.3.
-All the coordinates were revised.
+CL 1 Project participant is requested to provide in section A.4.1.4 of the PDD the GPS coordinates of the farm Sitio São João - Córrego da Anta.
+A.1.1 GPS of the Sítio São João is S 21°45'56" W 52°17'33".
+The value was imputed in PDD.
 Ok.
-DNV checked the revised PDD and confirms that GPS coordinates were all correct.
+DNV checked the revised PDD and confirms that GPS coordinates of the farm Sitio São João - Córrego da Anta was include in section A.4.1.4.
 Therefore, this CL is closed.
 CL 2 The project proponent is requested to provide documentary evidence of the starting date of the project as the earliest of implementation, construction and real action in line with the guidelines of EB 41.
 In addition, project participant is requested to describe in section C.1.1 of the PDD the evidence available to support this date.
-Moreover, the project starting date mentioned in section C.1.1 does not match with the date mentioned in section C.1.1 Starting date in section C.1.1 and section B2, both are 15/06/2011 and updated in the PDD version 4.
+Moreover, the project starting date mentioned in section C.1.1 does not match with the date mentioned in section B.2 of the PDD.
+C.1.1 Starting date in section C.1.1 and section B2, both are 15/06/2011 and updated in the PDD version 05.
 Ok.
-DNV checked the revised PDD version 04 and confirmed that the starting date of the project activity is expected to be 15 June 2011, the date of signing the construction agreement.
+DNV checked the revised PDD version 05 and confirmed that the starting date of the project activity is expected to be 15 June 2011, the date of signing the construction agreement.
 Therefore, this CL is closed.
+CL 3 The applicability of the methodology should B.1.2 This description of this information was imputed in section B.2.
+Evidence is Ok.
+DNV checked the revised PDD and verified that all applicability criteria and